-Significantly, the development of this site also needs to provide an element of public off-street short-stay car parking spaces (in addition to the private car parking provision required in association with any residential development).
-The North St Helier Masterplan identifies that public car parking spaces should be provided here: these are to replace some of those lost through the development of the Town Park and they should meet the needs of short-stay visitors and residents, and their provision and management should accord with the prevailing policy and management regimes for off-street public parking.
+Significantly, the development of this site also needs to provide an element of public off-street car parking spaces, in addition to the private car and cycle parking provision required in association with any residential development.

+Reflecting Le Masurier's earlier proposals for the development of this site, the North St Helier Masterplan suggests that public car parking spaces should be provided here comprising 100 short-stay and 110 long-stay spaces.